 Supporting Customers Outside Japan

-The Customer Support Center in Japan cooperates with similar centers at Casio sales companies in other countries.
+The Customer Support Center in Japan strives to raise customer satisfaction in all regions in which it operates by working closely with similar centers set up at local sales companies in each region.

 Pursuing convenience for customers

-Going forward, Casio will continue to revise and enhance the content of its services to match customer needs with respect to each product so that customers can enjoy using Casio’s products longer.
+Casio will continue to adjust and enhance its services to match customer needs for each product to ensure that customers remain loyal fans of Casio products.

 Repair centers operated by group companies outside Japan